Curiosity (EP): Composition

-The EP opens with "Call Me Maybe", an upbeat track that draws influences from dance-pop and R&B. The clever lyrics of the song describes the "infatuation and inconvenience of a love at first sight," as described by Bill Lamb of About.com.
+An electropop and pop EP, Curiosity opens with "Call Me Maybe", an upbeat track that draws influences from dance-pop and R&B. The clever lyrics of the song describes the "infatuation and inconvenience of a love at first sight", as described by Bill Lamb of About.com.
 During the pre-chorus, the singer states, "Ripped jeans, skin was showing/Hot night, wind was blowing/Where you think you're going, baby?"
-As the chorus begins, the background incorporates synthesized string chords, and she sings, "Hey, I just met you, And this is crazy, But here's my number, So call me maybe."
+As the chorus begins, the background incorporates synthesized-string chords, and she sings, "Hey, I just met you, And this is crazy, But here's my number, So call me maybe."
 Melody Lau of Rolling Stone wrote that "Call Me Maybe" is a "Taylor Swift meets Robyn" song.
 The title track, "Curiosity", has a similar sound to "Call Me Maybe", and features heavy dance beats and catchy hooks.
 In the song, Jepsen sings about being poorly treated by a bad boy, and begs for more of his love.
 "Picture" is a ballad that focuses on patience in a relationship.
 Critics noted that the song would work well during the climax of a motion picture due to its lyrical content.

 "Talk to Me" and "Just a Step Away" were both described as mid-tempo pop songs that alludes to summer love, teen love and that first crush.
 Fiona Eadie of Cadence Canada noted that in both tracks, Carly is able to transcend the listener "to a porch swing or riding a bicycle along an old dirt road in the countryside's summer sunshine.
 Her voice sings the highs and lows of love and everything that comes along with it."
 The final song is a cover of Joni Mitchell's "Both Sides Now".
-Musically, the song is also an upbeat ballad, and differs from the original version in the sense that Jepsen's version is "fresh and modern with her unique bubblegum twist."
+It is also an upbeat ballad that differs from the original version in the sense that Jepsen's version is "fresh and modern with her unique bubblegum twist", according to Fiona Eadie of Cadence Canada.
 Critics also added that Jepsen will be able to "attract a new generation to this widely recognized hit" with her "unique version."